go-crypt/crypt/README.md

 ### bcrypt-sha256

-This algorithm was thought of by the developers of passlib.
-It
+This algorithm was thought of by the developers of [Passlib](https://passlib.readthedocs.io/en/stable/).
+It circumvents the issue in bcrypt where the maximum password length is effectively 72 bytes by passing the password via a HMAC-SHA-256 function which uses the salt bytes as the key.

+*__Note:__ Only bcrypt-sha256 version 2 which uses the PHC storage format and passes the password through a HMAC-SHA-256 function the salt as the key is supported.
+The bcrypt-sha256 version 1 which uses the [Modular Crypt Format](https://passlib.readthedocs.io/en/stable/modular_crypt_format.html) and only passes the password via a SHA-256 sum function not supported at all.*